ADD CONDITION

 If you are pregnant or breastfeeding, you should ask a health professional before using CVS SF Menthol Cough Drops.

-Are there any known drug interactions with CVS SF Menthol Cough Drops?
+Are there any contraindications for CVS SF Menthol Cough Drops?

-No drug interactions are mentioned for CVS SF Menthol Cough Drops.
+No specific contraindications are listed for CVS SF Menthol Cough Drops.

 Do not use CVS SF Menthol Cough Drops if the bag is torn or open.